readthedocs/readthedocs.org/docs/advertising-details.rst

 Typically, getting a user's page visit history is accomplished by the use of trackers (sometimes called beacons or pixels).
-For example, if a site uses a tracker from an ad network and a user visits their site, the site can now target future advertising to that user -- a known past visitor -- with that network.
+For example, if a site uses a tracker from an ad network and a user visits that site, the site can now target future advertising to that user -- a known past visitor -- with that network.
 This is called *retargeting*.